ErvalhouS/workspace/README.md

 cp -i z.sh ~/z.sh
 ```

-For beautifulness on terminal install font on your computer "SourceCodePro+Powerline+Awesome Regular"
+For beautifulness on terminal install the "SourceCodePro+Powerline+Awesome Regular" font on your computer